-Ernest J. Primm Memorial Pool and James Rush Gymnasium 1651 West 162nd Street located in this building.
+Human Services Building and James Rush Gymnasium 1651 West 162nd Street building.
 The roof of the gymnasium was renovated in fiscal year 2002-2003, and the administrative office of the gymnasium was renovated with automatic sliding glass doors in fiscal year 2004-2005 to comply with the Americans with Disabilities Act.

-The pool and gymnasium have approximately 62,650 square feet of site area and approximately 19,623 square feet of building space, which includes a one-story masonry gymnasium (Class C construction).
+The gymnasium has approximately 42,650 square feet of site area and approximately 20,700 square feet of building space, which includes a one-story masonry gymnasium (Class C construction).
 The building was built in 1979.
-The Human Services Division offices are
+The Human Services Division offices are located in this